 The Accelerated Approval Program, as the name implies, makes new treatments available sooner so that more patients might benefit, especially those who cannot wait and urgently need something now to control their cancer’s progression.
 At the same time, it begins the positive return on investment for the drug developer.

-The Accelerated Approval Program and related vital issues in the Inflation Reduction Act (IRA) pertaining to how the government plans to control high drug costs are complicated topics with multiple facets and several valid competing values.
-Some of these include better access to affordable medications for all while at the same time encouraging drug innovation.
+The Accelerated Approval Program and related vital issues in the Inflation Reduction Act (IRA), which was passed in late 2022, is how the government plans to control high drug costs.
+But there are many complicated issues within it that have multiple facets, and there are several valid competing values.
+Some of these include better access to affordable medications for all, while at the same time encouraging drug innovation.

 CLL Society is fighting for our community’s interests in these and other regulatory and legislative issues through our newly founded CLL Society Policy Institute.

-For one perspective on these changing times, the same Nathan Vardi has written this opinion piece that provides some background on the financial, investment, and regulatory aspects, but more importantly for us, how these changes may have real clinical implications for all cancer patients: Is the Golden Age of Biotech Stocks Over?
+For one perspective on these changing times, Nathan Vardi wrote this opinion piece that provides some background on the financial, investment, and regulatory aspects, but more importantly for us, how these changes may have real clinical implications for all cancer patients: Is the Golden Age of Biotech Stocks Over?

 Take a look.
 And please consider supporting the ongoing work of CLL Society’s Policy Institute efforts by donating to our efforts.